acabelt/acabelt/README.md

 ### Hi frens 👋

 - 🔭 I’m currently working on [lowcarbrezepte.de](https://www.lowcarbrezepte.de/)
+- 🎉 I'm happy to have released a small local website for [Vissel Freitag](https://www.visselfreitag.de/)
-- 🌱 I’m currently learning to work with [Astro](https://astro.build/)
+- 🌱 I’m currently enjoying to work with [Astro](https://astro.build/)
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on [directory websites](https://www.restaurants-neumuenster.de/) and SEO challenges
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with my taxes
 - 💬 Ask me about anything [ProcessWire](https://webmanufaktur.net/), [Astro](https://aapr.de/), [SEO](https://www.muskaat.de/), [AI](https://faux.agency/)
-- 📫 How to reach me: have a look at the sidebar or use mit Github handle on [Instagram](<(https://instagram.com/acabelt)>) or [X](https://x.com/acabelt)
+- 📫 How to reach me: have a look at the sidebar or use mit Github handle on [Instagram](https://instagram.com/acabelt) or [X](https://x.com/acabelt)
-- ⚡ Fun fact: microwaved cheeseburgers from McDonald's are awesome!
+- 🍔 Fun fact: microwaved cheeseburgers from McDonald's are awesome!